GaelReinaudi/Cache-Bot/README.md

-Gramatical Evolution used to discover people's spending habits and to predict their future account balance.
+Grammatical Evolution used to discover people's spending habits and to predict their future account balance.

 Pattern matching of bank accounts transcations: